Kata Tjuta and Uluru; exploring the Red Centre

 Visitors to Glen Helen Gorge Resort, Red Centre,enjoy the spectacular scenery, bushwalking, and swimming in the clear waters of the gorge.
 We stayed at Glen Helen resort's camping ground for two days and had a great view of the cliff and Mt.
 Sonders.
 After long walks, we enjoyed a drink, meal and the piano men at the restaurant.

-During our stay at the camping ground in Glen Helen Resort, we had a great time enjoying the stunning scenery, hiking, and swimming in the gorge.
+During our stay at the camping ground in Glen Helen Resort, we had a great time enjoying the stunning scenery, hiking, and swimming in the waterhole.
 After our long hikes, we relaxed with drinks and a meal at the restaurant while listening to the piano music.

 Visitors to Glen Helen Gorge Resort enjoy the spectacular scenery, bushwalking, and swimming in the clear waters of the gorge.
 We stayed at Glen Helen resort's camping ground for two days and had a great view of the cliff and Mt.
 Sonders.
 After long walks, we enjoyed a drink, meal and the piano men at the restaurant.